Archibong I: Reign

 According to Aye, it is difficult to assess Archibong I's rule due to the brevity of his reign.
 Indeed, King Archibong's reign was a short one, having only reigned for four years.
 Archibong I was described as "Young, Inexperienced and rash".
 Archibong I was not very skilled at settling disputes.
 He would often apply the mosaic law of an eye for an eye or a tooth for a tooth in a bid to settle a dispute swiftly.

 Hope Waddell documents a scenario describing Archibong's style of settling disputes, Mr Anderson found two men fighting with big sticks in the mission ground and brought them to him.
 One of them, who had got a broken head and was covered with blood was heard as complainant; and when he had done, Archibong would hear no more, but at once settled the business.
 "He broke your head," said he "and why did not you break his back ?
 Be off !"
 They were off in a moment.
 Turning to the missionary, he said, "That be Calabar Fashion.
 When one man hurt tother, tother must hurt him back worse; and if a third man put in his mouth, shoot him."

 The mosaic law was one of many customs similar to the Hebrews which was noticed by Rev. Hope Waddell.

 Consul Hutchinson describes Archibong I stating,[...]the king was one of the most extraordinary specimens of sable humanity I ever met.
 He could neither read nor write the English language, but spoke it in a very imperfect gabble; and, go to his house whenever you would, he was nearly always in that condition in which he might be expected to agree with the sentiment of Sancho Panza, "Blessings on the man who first invented sleep."
 Hope Waddell is said to have written of him stating, "Kingship sat very easily of him".

 Death

-King Archibong I died on the 4th of February, 1852.
+King Archibong I died on 4 February 1852.
 On the death of King Archibong I, succession disputes arose and several people were accused of having a hand in his death.
 King Archibong's mother known as Obuma accused several persons of having a hand in her son's death and forced them to take the dreaded Esere bean nut.
 Several persons died due to the ordeal.
 Obuma further demanded that the prospective candidates of the Obongship stool undergo the ordeal.
 The entire ordeal was halted when Mr Young insisted that Obuma must equally undergo the ordeal.
 Obuma refused to undergo the ordeal and threatened to blow up Duke town with six kegs of gunpowder if anyone forced her to undergo the ordeal.